 You can use rolls of seamless photo paper to set up your background.
 You can consider putting up some lights and some C-stands to get the right setup, too.
 You can even put it in the corner of your office or rent an actual soundstage if you don’t have one.

 This type of set up is perfect for testimonials as well as any other form of social content.
-It's ideal for product review and unboxing, too.
+It’s ideal for product review and unboxing, too.
 You can also use color backgrounds when making before and after videos as well as testimonials.
-Once it's complete, you need to back it up with a great sounding royalty-free music to add some flair into your videos.
+Once it’s complete, you need to back it up with great-sounding music which you can find on our website.

 Let your subject stand out